wavemotion-dave/NINTV-DS/README.md

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V5.1 : 28-May-2024 by wavemotion-dave
+  * Improved STIC emulation to properly restrict MOBS for both GRAM and GROM to cards 0-63 in FG/BG mode.
+  * Separate 2K GRAM build - experimental but functional.
+Use NINTV-DS-2KGRAM (will coexist with the normal NINTV-DS build)
+  * Minor cleanup and tweaks as time permitted.

 V5.0 : 06-Mar-2024 by wavemotion-dave
   * New splash screen jingle.
   * Boosted audio output by almost 25% so you don't have to max out your DS volume.